Skip to main content

 The Science Behind Crash Test Dummies

-The introduction of crash test dummies as a major component of crash prevention systems has completely revolutionized the industry.
-It is probably one of the main reasons why we have such high vehicle safety standards today and has prevented countless fatalities over the years.
+Introducing crash test dummies as a significant component of crash prevention systems has completely revolutionized the industry.
+It is probably one of the main reasons we have such high vehicle safety standards today and has prevented countless fatalities.

-A crash test dummy, which is actually called an anthropomorphic test device, is a technologically advanced instrument that uses high-precision instruments to measure the potential of human injury in the event of a crash.
+A crash test dummy, also known as an anthropomorphic test device, is a technologically advanced instrument that uses high-precision instruments to measure the potential for human injury in a crash.

-Inside the head of a crash test dummy is an accelerometer that measures three different directions of acceleration, i.e., forward and back, up and down, and from left to right.
-Various other parts of the bodies of crash test dummies, such as the chest, pelvis, legs, arms, and feet, also have similar devices installed inside them.
+Inside the head of a crash test dummy is an accelerometer that measures three different directions of acceleration: forward and back, up and down, and from left to right.
+Similar devices are also installed inside various other parts of the bodies of crash test dummies, such as the chest, pelvis, legs, arms, and feet.

-By placing the crash test dummy inside the vehicle being evaluated, researchers can determine the amount of protection the car’s safety features, such as seatbelts, airbags, and the vehicle’s body integrity, offer potential passengers.
+By placing the crash test dummy inside the vehicle being evaluated, researchers can determine the amount of protection potential passengers are offered by the car’s safety features, such as seatbelts, airbags, and body integrity.

 IIHS Crash Tests

-If you were to look up the safety ratings of many cars today, one of the names that will keep showing up is the Insurance Institute for Highway Safety (IIHS).
-This is a non-profit, independent research program that was introduced in 1969.
+If you were to look up the safety ratings of many cars today, one of the names that would keep showing up is the Insurance Institute for Highway Safety (IIHS).
+This non-profit, independent research program was introduced in 1969.

-As the name suggests, the IIHS is funded by insurance companies, but this in no way impacts its ability to deliver unbiased reports on vehicle safety ratings.
+As the name suggests, the IIHS is funded by insurance companies, but this does not impact its ability to deliver unbiased reports on vehicle safety ratings.
 The whole system is based on the anonymous purchasing of a test vehicle for use in its crash tests.
-This is done to prevent automakers from using modified vehicles with better safety ratings than those on the market.
+This is done to prevent automakers from using modified cars with better safety ratings than those on the market.

-The IIHS uses a unique rating system that relays results to consumers using four tiers, which are “good,” “acceptable,” “marginal,” or “poor.”
-Based on this information, car buyers can then decide whether the vehicle’s safety standards meet their requirements.
+The IIHS uses a unique rating system that relays results to consumers using four tiers: “good,” “acceptable,” “marginal,” or “poor.”
+This information lets car buyers decide whether the vehicle’s safety standards meet their requirements.

-IIHS tests have such a big influence on consumers that automakers are usually very eager to have their cars tested and rated as soon as they are rolled out to the general public.
+IIHS tests significantly influence consumers, and automakers are usually eager to have their cars tested and rated as soon as they are released to the general public.

 The IIHS regularly invites car manufacturers to sponsor crash tests so their vehicles may be processed much faster.
-However, even in such cases, the test cars used are still purchased under strict rules of anonymity, rather than accepting any cars directly from the manufacturers.
+However, even in such cases, the test cars used are still purchased under strict anonymity rules rather than accepting any vehicles directly from the manufacturers.

 NHTSA Crash Tests